 Each part owner may administer his/her share but a thing held in common shall be administered only jointly.
-Unless directly established by the legislation of Georgia, if a share is to be sold, the pre-emptive right to buy the share of the rest of the part owners may be determined by agreement among the part owners.
+If a share is to be sold, the rest of the part owners shall have a pre-emptive right to buy the share.